reduxjs/redux/docs/recipes/WritingTests.md

 ### Components

-Our recommendation for testing components that include Redux code is via integration tests that include everything working together, with assertions aimed at verifying that the app behaves the way you expect when the user interacts with it in the expected manner.
+Our recommendation for testing components that include Redux code is via integration tests that include everything working together, with assertions aimed at verifying that the app behaves the way you expect when the user interacts with it in a given manner.

 First, we will install [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
-React Testing Library is a simple and complete React DOM testing utility that encourage good testing practices.
+React Testing Library is a simple and complete React DOM testing utility that encourages good testing practices.
 It uses react-dom's `render` function and `act` from react-dom/tests-utils.

 ```sh
 npm install --save-dev @testing-library/react
 ```

-If you are using jest as recommended above, we also recommend installing [jest-dom](https://github.com/testing-library/jest-dom) as it provides a set of custom jest matchers that you can use to extend jest.
+If you are using jest, we also recommend installing [jest-dom](https://github.com/testing-library/jest-dom) as it provides a set of custom jest matchers that you can use to extend jest.
 These will make your tests more declarative, clear to read and to maintain. jest-dom is being used in the examples below.

 ```sh
 npm install --save-dev @testing-library/jest-dom